Şereflikoçhisar

-The area is a flat dry plain, the only water being Hirfanlı reservoir and the salt lake Lake Tuz.
+The area is a flat dry plain, the only water source being Hirfanlı reservoir and the salt lake Lake Tuz.
 The countryside is inhospitable, with minerals extracted from the salt lake being a major source of income.
 Therefore, the rural population is migrating to nearby towns or abroad.

 Demographics

 Name

 The name derives from the Seljuk Turkish castle of Koçhisar.
 The prefix Şerefli meaning "honourable" was added by Atatürk in recognition of the men of the town lost at the battle of Gallipoli.

 History

 Şereflikoçhisar is believed to have been inhabited since the time of the Hittites and was a thriving town in the Seljuk and Ottoman Empire periods.

-Neighbourhoods
+Composition

-There are 64 neighbourhoods in Şereflikoçhisar as of 2017.
+There are 64 neighbourhoods in Şereflikoçhisar District: